 On your homepage or your about page, this is going to be very broad, right?
 Because this is your big picture promise, who you help, and the problem your website helps solve at a top-level.

 So for me, the problem I solve is not enough profit from your website and not enough family time because you’re spending too much time on your business.
 Those are the things that I solve.
 So I increase income and time with family.
 Those are my big promises, but if you go to a very specific blog post, that is going to change.
 Or to a very specific podcast episode; so the promise inside this podcast episode is that you will increase your conversions.

-So every single podcast, episode, YouTube video, blog post, every single post or page on your website should tell them who that page is going to help and what problem it is going to solve for them because that’s what people look for.
-They go to the page and they’re looking for that, "does this page apply to me?
+Every single podcast episode, YouTube video, blog post, every single post or page on your website should tell them who that page is going to help and what problem it is going to solve for them because that’s what people look for.
+They go to the page and they’re looking for answers to these questions, “does this page apply to me?
 Is this page going to help me?
 Is this blog post going to help me?
 What problem is this podcast episode going to solve for me?”